-Not content with bringing its usual two-model flagship series release programme, for 2020 Huawei is stepping things up by bringing not just one, nor two, but three different P series handsets: the standard P40, the P40 Pro, and the P40 Pro+.
+(Pocket-lint) - Not content with bringing its usual two-model flagship series release programme, for 2020 Huawei stepped things up by bringing not just one, not two, but three different P series handsets: the P40, the P40 Pro, and the P40 Pro+.

-It's a move that may come as no surprise, in a world where many competitors are going down a similar route - check out Samsung's S20 series, for example - but with now three P40 series models to choose from, just how do they differ?
+It's a move that came as no surprise, in a world where many competitors have gone down a similar route - check out Samsung's S20 series, for example - but with now three P40 series models to choose from, just how do they differ?

 Design: Colours & Finishes

-- P40 Pro & Pro+ only: Silver Frost, Blush Gold with matte-touch finish
+- P40 Pro only: Silver Frost, Blush Gold with matte-touch finish

 - P40 Pro+ only: Black ceramic, White ceramic